Sander Groen

-Sander Groen (born 16 June 1968) is a professional tennis player from the Netherlands.
+Sander Groen (born 16 June 1968) is a former professional tennis player from the Netherlands.

 Groen enjoyed most of his tennis success while playing doubles.
 During his career he won 1 ATP doubles title and 12 Challenger doubles titles.
 He achieved a career-high doubles ranking of World No. 61 in 1997 and a career-high singles ranking of World No. 177 in 1996.